-S. Korean tries washing money over virus fears, suffers loss
+South Korean tries washing money over virus fears, suffers loss

 According to the bank, another person, surnamed Kim, put bills in a microwave over similar coronavirus concerns earlier this year.
 The bank exchanged Kim’s damaged money with the new currency worth 5.2 million won ($4,370).
 Seo said Kim’s losses were not big.

-South Korea’s central bank has advised the public to avoid putting banknotes in a microwave saying its disinfection effect is unclear.
+South Korea’s central bank has advised the public to avoid putting bank notes in a microwave saying its disinfection effect is unclear.
 Anti-virus guidelines in South Korea don’t include sterilizing money in a washing machine either.